List of content you will read in this article:

 To view transmission and packet errors use the ifconfig command.
 This is important for the diagnosis of network problems.

-A gateway is a device like a router which connects your local network to the internet or a different network. ifconfig in Linux is a utility that you can use to view and configure gateway settings.
-Nevertheless, the primary tool used for configuring routing in recent Linux distributions is ip.
+A gateway is a device like a router that connects your local network to the internet or a different network. ifconfig in Linux is a utility that you can use to view and configure gateway settings.
+Nevertheless, the primary tool used for configuring routing in recent Linux distributions is IP.
 To find out the address of the default gateway you can execute the following command: ip route show

 The ifconfig command is a very powerful tool for managing Linux network interfaces.
-Although ifconfig has largely been replaced by ip in modern distributions, it is still important to know how to use it, especially for legacy systems or simple network configurations. ifconfig is a multifunctional tool that allows you to manage your network effectively, such as displaying IP addresses, configuring netmasks, and enabling promiscuous mode.
+Although ifconfig has largely been replaced by IP in modern distributions, it is still important to know how to use it, especially for legacy systems or simple network configurations. ifconfig is a multifunctional tool that allows you to manage your network effectively, such as displaying IP addresses, configuring netmasks, and enabling promiscuous mode.

 Hello, everyone, my name is Lisa.
 I'm a passionate electrical engineering student with a keen interest in technology.
 I'm fascinated by the intersection of engineering principles and technological advancements, and I'm eager to contribute to the field by applying my knowledge and skills to solve real-world problems.